Louis Theroux: My Scientology Movie

-Forbidden America
+Forbidden America (2022)

 Forbidden America is a three-part series focusing on social media use in the United States among several groups, including the alt-right, rappers and pornographic film actors.
-On the Extreme and Online Louis meets the latest incarnation of the American far right: a political movement born out of the internet and increasingly making its presence felt on the political stage.
+On the Extreme and Online, Louis meets the latest incarnation of the American far right: a political movement born out of the internet and increasingly making its presence felt on the political stage.
 Theroux interviews Nick Fuentes and Baked Alaska.

 Interviews

 In 2022, the BBC announced a series of interviews conducted by Theroux under the title Louis Theroux Interviews, in which he meets and talks to celebrities from stage, screen and music about their successful careers and their personal lives.
 The first series started airing weekly on BBC Two on 25 October 2022 and features interviews from rapper Stormzy, actress Dame Judi Dench, musician YUNGBLUD, adventurer Bear Grylls, comedian Katherine Ryan and singer Rita Ora.
-A second series of Louis Theroux Interviews has been announced by the BBC.
+The second series of Louis Theroux Interviews started airing on 7 November 2023 and includes interviews from boxer Anthony Joshua, musician Pete Doherty, actress Joan Collins, singer Raye, activist Chelsea Manning and actor Ashley Walters.

+The Settlers (2025)

+Theroux spends time with the growing community of Israeli religious-nationalist settlers.
+Their settlements are illegal under international law, and they have been protected by the army, the police and the Israeli government.

+Since the start of the Gaza war there has been an acceleration in the establishment of settlements.
+The documentary explores the lives of both prominent settlers and Palestinian activists against a rise in violence against local Palestinian communities and the October 2023 attack by Hamas.